rthurston1/Team01-Web-Application-Cherish/team/m2/features.md

 ## Notifications and Alerts

-This feature will allow users to set a reminder to notify them to log their day.
+This feature will allow users to set a reminder to notify them to log their day through push notifications, email, or SMS.

 **Assigned to**: Wacil Volitaire